The Cleveland Labor Day Weekend Oktoberfest “Best Oktoberfest Microbrew” competition will be held Friday, August 30

-th– Monday, September 7 th, 2015 at the Cuyahoga County Fairgrounds in Berea, OH – just outside Cleveland.
+th—Monday, September 2 nd, 2019 at the Cuyahoga County Fairgrounds in Berea, OH – just outside Cleveland.
 The hours for the competition are 4PM-Midnight Fri, 2PM-Midnight Sat & Sun, and 2PM-8PM Monday.
-The Bier Garden will be cooking with the sounds of Hotel California, Stone Pony, Absolute Journey, ABBA Mania, Project Diamond, The Spazmatics, and Night Fever.
+The Bier Garden will be cooking with the sounds of E5C4P3 (Journey), Modern Gentlemen, The Spazmatics, Hard Days Night (Beatles), Walt Sanders (Elvis), and Project Diamond (Neil Diamond).
 Friday night will feature the judging and awards ceremony, and on Monday, your votes will be tallied to determine the People’s Choice for the Best Oktoberfest Microbrewery.
 I think we can all drink to that!
 Participating Breweries include:

-Congratulations to the winners of the 2015 Best Oktoberfest Microbrew Competition.
-Special thanks to Paul Shick of SNOBs and the 30 plus judges and stewards who helped determine the winners.
+Congratulations to the winners of the 2018 Best Oktoberfest Microbrew Competition.
+Special thanks to Paul Shick of SNOBs and all the judges and stewards who helped determine the winners.
 Here are the results:

 Category 1.
 Classic Oktoberfest: